nini3008/fishy/README.md

 # fishy
-Inventory App for Fish products
+Inventory App for Fish products (React)

+Credit to WesBos